Petre Tsiskarishvili

-Petre Tsiskarishvili (born 27 February 1974 in Tbilisi, Georgian SSR) is a Georgian economist and politician, notable for his extensive career in the Georgian government, including roles as the minister of agriculture and multiple terms in the Parliament of Georgia.
+Petre Tsiskarishvili (პეტრე ცისკარიშვილი; born 27 February 1974 in Tbilisi, Georgian SSR) is a Georgian economist and politician, notable for his extensive career in the Georgian government, including roles as the minister of agriculture and multiple terms in the Parliament of Georgia.
 Tsiskarishvili has been a pivotal figure in Georgian politics, particularly noted for his leadership roles within the United National Movement party.

 Early life and education

 Tsiskarishvili was born in Tbilisi and moved to the United States for his secondary education, graduating from Basalt High School in Colorado.
 He returned to Georgia for higher education, where he attended Tbilisi State University, studying international relations and law between 1991 and 1992.
 Tsiskarishvili furthered his education in the United States at Augsburg Institute in Minneapolis, where he studied from 1993 to 1997, earning a degree in economics.

 Political career

 Tsiskarishvili's political career began in the late 1990s.
 He was first elected as a member of the Parliament of Georgia in the 5th convocation from 1999 to 2004, representing the Union of Citizens of Georgia party.
 During this term, he served on several key committees and was involved in significant legislative initiatives.

 From 2004 to 2006, Tsiskarishvili served as the Governor of the Kakheti region, after which he was appointed as the Minister of Agriculture (2006-2008).
 His political influence expanded when he became a leader of the parliamentary majority during the 7th Term of the Parliament of Georgia from 2008 to 2012, under the banner "The United National Movement - For Winning Georgia."

 During the 8th Term of the Parliament of Georgia (2012-2016), he served as the Deputy Chairman and Leader of the Parliamentary Minority, advocating for policies under the faction "The United National Movement – More Benefit to People."
 Throughout his terms, he was involved in various committees, notably the Budget and Finance Committee and the Agrarian Issues Committee.